arm-developer-tools/vscode-windowsperf/README.md

 ### Record events using the Sampling Settings tab

 1. In the **WindowsPerf** tab, click **Record**.
 The **Sampling Settings** tab opens.
-2. In the **Executable Path** field, specify the path to the executable file that you want to sample.
+2. In the **Executable path** field, specify the path to the executable file that you want to sample.
 You can either browse to the location where your code has been built, or enter the location directly.
 3. Enter optional arguments to pass to the command (for example, `-c 10**10**10`).
 4. Select an event to sample.
 You can select an event from the drop-down list or search for a specific event.
 5. Optionally specify the frequency at which the event should be sampled.
 For example, if you sample the `st_spec` hardware event at a frequency of `1000` and there are 256 hits, that represents 256,000 hits of that event in your code.
-6. Select a **CPU Core** to monitor from the drop-down list.
+6. Select a **CPU core** to monitor from the drop-down list.
 7. Optionally specify a **Timeout**.

 The WindowsPerf extension updates the **Command Line Preview** as you specify your sampling settings.
 Click **Record** to run the command.
 Windows Perf runs the command for the length of time that you specified in the **Timeout** field, or until you click **Cancel**.
 The reulsts display in the tree view.